-On the other hand, maybe you really can’t afford an ultra-expensive vacuum cleaner, but still want a canister model.
-The Bissell Zing is specifically designed for people like you.
+On the other hand, maybe you really can’t afford an ultra-expensive vacuum cleaner, but still want a canister model, like the Miele Blizzard CX1.
+Alternatively, the Bissell Zing is specifically designed for people like you.
 It only costs $50, but gives up surprisingly little in the way of features.
 It comes with different speed options for carpets and hard floors, canister-based dust management, and three-stage filtration.
-There are also several accessory tools to use, automatic cord rewind, and even an air flow regulator.
+There are also several accessory tools to use, including automatic cord rewind, and even an airflow regulator.

 However, keep in mind this is a lightweight vacuum, and we’re not just talking about weight.
 It will do an excellent job in small rooms and simple cleaning tasks, but don’t ask too much of it – for tougher jobs, choose one of our other picks instead.